Exergetic Port-Hamiltonian Systems Modeling Language: Composite systems

 \section{Composite systems}

-A composite system is formed by interconnecting finitely many systems, be they primitive systems or other composite systems, according to an interconnection pattern.
-The data defining a composite system is therefore given by an interconnection pattern and for each of its inner boxes a system with the corresponding interface.
+A composite system is formed by interconnecting a finite number of (primitive or composite) systems according to an interconnection pattern.
+The data defining a composite system consists of an interconnection pattern and, for each of its inner boxes, a system with the corresponding interface.